ANNA124kr/lists-React-Native/README.md

 ---

 ## Features
-- Display lists with dynamic data fetched from an API.
+- Display lists with dynamic data fetched from an API
-- Modular components for reusability.
+- Modular components for reusability
-- State management with React hooks.
+- State management with React hooks
-- Responsive design for multiple screen sizes.
-- Easy to extend and customize.
+- Easy to extend and customize

 ---